bitcointxoko/design/00-basics.md

 ### Typography(?)
 Typography isn't too high on the priority list since default fonts are mostly fine.
 But deciding on a nice typography could help you in the process of designing things like [event banners](./04-ebanner.md) (posters).
 We can also use the font on our [blog](https://blog.bitcointxoko.com).

-The logo text currently uses the Basque font.
+The logo text currently uses the Vasca font.
 You can find in in the [Resources](./resources.md) document.

 Nostr design has some [tips](https://nostrdesign.org/docs/design-principles/ui-tips/#typography) to help.